preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-11/README.md

 An alternative is to have a dedicated logging thread which solely logs incoming requests.
 All other threads append their messages to a blocking queue & continue their work.
 This is often more performant than the former approach as it involves less context switching.

-When multiple threads are trying to write to stdin, they are all blocked on I/O & context switching occurs, waiting for the bounded resource.
+When multiple threads are trying to write to stdout, they are all blocked on I/O & context switching occurs, waiting for the bounded resource.
 By having a dedicated background logging thread, it is only that thread which is blocked on the I/O. All other threads can continue its work.